Growth Partner

 Growth Mindset

-Reframing effort as development, treating rejection as information, and viewing challenges as opportunities to build capability
+Shifting from know-it-all to learn-it-all: seeing effort as development, rejection as information, and challenge as growth

 Confidence